Insane Championship Wrestling: Current championships

+Other Championships Recognised by ICW

 Square Go!
 Briefcase Holders

 In a combination of WWE's Royal Rumble and Money in the Bank matches, the competitors compete in a 30-man over-the-top-rope battle royal, the Square Go!, with the winner earning the Square Go Briefcase.
 This gives the holder an opportunity to cash-in the briefcase for an ICW World Heavyweight Championship match at any time of their choosing for up to one year.
 More recently, the contract holder has also had the option of cashing in the contract for a shot at the ICW Zero-G Championship.